The 4 June 2026 SkillSelect 189 Round: What Was Invited and What to Do Next

 - •Whether to pursue state nomination (subclass 190) for the 5-point boost and state-specific selection criteria.

 - •Whether to look at regional pathways (subclass 491) for the 15-point boost.
+Not sure which fits?
+Compare them in our 189 vs 190 vs 491 guide.

 - •Whether your occupation is realistically being invited at all this program year.